SARCux/MMM-corona-dresden/README.md

 # MagicMirror Module: MMM-corona-nnnn

-forked from tonimoeckel/MMM-corona-dresden and adapted for Braunschweig.
-By changing "objectIds=17" also possible to use for other cities in Germany.
+### forked from tonimoeckel/MMM-corona-dresden and  TimoBS/MMM-corona-dresden.

+adapted for LK Cuxhaven.
+By changing "objectIds=35" also possible to use for other cities in Germany.

 Still in work - planned changes: